 Valparaiso was our first stop on our journey to the North of Chile, it is a major port city described by the Lonely Planet as a ‘wonderful mess’.
 It certainly opened our eyes to the pitfalls of travelling in South America.

-We went for lunch near the square, I ordered a pork steak as it was one of the only things I could translate and Steph ordered a seafood pasta dish.
-She is really faddy about food and I’m pretty sure that she wanted a burger!
-When she tried to change her order and the waiter brought her more bits of seafood in a small bowl.
+We went for lunch near the square, I ordered a pork steak, as it was one of the only things I could translate and Steph accidentally ordered a seafood pasta dish.
+She is really faddy about food and she actually wanted a burger!
+When she tried to change her order, the waiter brought her more bits of seafood in a small bowl.
 It was pretty entertaining as she was disgusted by the whole thing.

-We should have tried harder to learn Spanish before we came, but we didn’t which led to so many cringe moments at the beginning of out trip.
-You’ll be glad to know that I did learn Spanish by studying and speaking every day, as I felt pretty ashamed of myself.
+We should have tried harder to learn Spanish before we came, but we didn’t which led to so many cringe moments at the beginning of our trip.
+You’ll be glad to know that I did end up learning Spanish by studying and speaking every day, as I felt pretty ashamed of myself!

 We wanted to explore after our terrible meal and Valparaiso is geographically blessed, as it is located in a bay with colourful houses built up the surrounding hills.
 There are lifts you can take that go up to the viewpoints to see the beautiful views.
 Colourful houses can’t be dangerous, right?

 Instead of taking the lift we just walked up the hill and stood there taking photos.
 This was until a man started shouting at us in Spanish, luckily he caught up with us and could speak English.
 He told us that there were dangerous people who listen out for foreign voices and take the opportunity to rob tourists.
 Something that he may have witnessed before as a resident of the bright favelas.

 He flagged down a bus and put us on it so that we could be transported back down safely.
 We were disbelieving at the point, but of course, he kept us safe and for that I am thankful.
 It was an important lesson to learn.